collaborativebioinformatics/isocomp/README.md

 4. Rupesh Kesharwani (Baylor College of Medicine)
 5. Bida	Gu (University of Southern California)
 6. Muhammad Sohail Raza (Beijing Institute of Genomics, Chinese Academy of Sciences/China National Center for Bioinformation)
-6. Evan	Biederstedt (HMS)
+7. Evan	Biederstedt (HMS)
-7. Umran Yaman (UK Dementia Research Institute, University College London)
+8. Umran Yaman (UK Dementia Research Institute, University College London)
+9. Abdullah Al Nahid (Shahjalal University of Science and Technology)
+10. Trinh Tat (Houston Methodist Research Institute)

 ## Github Codespace for Development

 To use codespaces for development purposes, do the following:

 1. fork the repo
 2. switch to the 'develop' branch
-    - **NOTE**: if you are planning to code/add a feature, create a branch from the 'develop' branch.
+    - **NOTE**: if you plan to code/add a feature, create a branch from the 'develop' branch.
 Switch to it, and then continue on with the steps below.
 4. click the green 'code' button. **But**, rather than copying the https or ssh link, click the tab that says "Codespace"
 5. click the button that says "create codespace on develop".
 Go make some tea -- it takes ~5 minutes or so to set up the environment.
 But, once it is set up, you will have a fully functioning vscode environment with all the dependencies installed.
 Start running the tests, set some breakpoints, take a look around!